haskellfoundation/certification-syllabi/brainstorming.md

 - Monoid and Semigroup laws
 - Counterexamples: Reasoning if a given datatype is an Applicative but not a Monad, for example.

+BM: It's important to be able to know what a Haskell program is going to do and equational reasoning is the tool we use everywhere.
+I think people who use Haskell well are people who fundamentally understand this type of algebraic evaluation of programs.
+But what would it look like to write it on a syllabus?

 ### What about language quirks?